 Vegans can also order the Yakisoba bowl with Gardein, the tomato lemongrass soup without the crouton or pesto, the Poke bowl substituting Gardein, and the buffalo cauliflower with firecracker sauce instead of their usual buffalo sauce & no blue cheese.

 As for sides, the fries, sweet potato fries, salsa, and guacamole are vegan as well.

 In addition to 30Hop, Zombie Burger, and Big Grove Brewery (all on this list), several Iowa City-area restaurants have started adding the Impossible burger & the Beyond Meat burger to their menus.
 It’s great to see mainstream restaurants incorporating vegan options.

-The Impossible burger can be found at St. Burch, Red’s Alehouse, and Tin Roost.
-I haven’t had them at any of these locations.
-So I can’t speak to how well they prepare them.
+The Impossible burger can be found at St. Burch, Red’s Alehouse, Pullman, and Tin Roost.

 Scratch Cupcakery – Coralville